fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 ```

 3. Load confidential information into the script as environment variables.
-   Copy the `.env.sample` file to create a `.env file` and set the values according to the instructions in the file.
+   Copy the `.env.sample` file to create a `.env file` and set the values according to the file contents.

 ## Detect Green LED or Red LED.